SanskrutiKulkarni/Dodge/README.md

 # Space Dodger Game with NEAT AI

 This is a **space dodger** game implemented using **Pygame** for the game mechanics and **NEAT** (NeuroEvolution of Augmenting Topologies) for evolving AI agents that control the spaceship.
 The objective of the game is for AI-controlled spaceships to navigate falling obstacles and avoid collisions, while the neural networks controlling the spaceships evolve over multiple generations.
+**You may need to change the address of the images in the main file**
 ### Technologies Used

 1. **Pygame**: